Embroidery

 What fabric do you recommend?

-My favourite fabric to stitch on is plain calico.
-It has just the right kind of weave and I love the natural colour.
+My favourite fabric to stitch on is plain calico, or Robert Kaufman Essex linen in a pale natural colour.
 I almost always recommend two layers of fabric when stitching a piece which will be finished in a hoop, as adding an extra layer of fabric on the back can help stop threads showing through.

 Which hoops do you use?

 I use Elbesee wooden embroidery hoops, but I have also used unbranded bamboo hoops in the past.
-As long as it holds the fabric taught, do feel free to use whatever hoop you have or can easily get hold of :)
+The important thing is that the hoop holds the fabric evenly taught, and is smooth, free from unsightly or uncomfortable splinters.

 What kind of embroidery stitches are used in your patterns?